 Indication Status Relevant Codes Notes

-Seat lift — severe arthritis or neuromuscular disease, meets all 4 criteria Covered E0629 All four criteria must be documented; mechanism type matters
+Seat lift for severe hip/knee arthritis or neuromuscular disease (all 4 criteria met) Covered E0629 Member must be able to ambulate once standing; mechanism only, not the chair

 Enter your email to unlock all tables — 100% free